dfelinto/blender-manual/manual/editors/clip/display/clip_display.rst

    Applies the *Lens Distortion* settings to the viewport image in order to display the footage undistorted.
    It is only a preview option, which does not actually change the footage itself.

-.. _bpy.types.SpaceClipEditor.lock_selection:

-Lock to Selection :kbd:`L`
-   Makes the editor display selected tracks at the same screen position along the whole footage during playback or tracking.
-   This option helps to control the tracking process and stop it when the track is starting to slide off or when it jumped.

 .. _bpy.types.SpaceClipEditor.show_stable:

 Show Stable